Dorset-Council-UK/GIFramework-Maps/README.md

-GIFrameworkMaps
+GIFramework Maps
 ============

 [![Development (.NET)](https://github.com/Dorset-Council-UK/GIFramework-Maps/actions/workflows/dev-build.yml/badge.svg)](https://github.com/Dorset-Council-UK/GIFramework-Maps/actions/workflows/dev-build.yml)
 [![Production (.NET)](https://github.com/Dorset-Council-UK/GIFramework-Maps/actions/workflows/prod-build.yml/badge.svg)](https://github.com/Dorset-Council-UK/GIFramework-Maps/actions/workflows/prod-build.yml)

-GIFrameworkMaps is a [.NET](https://dot.net) based web mapping application designed and developed by the Dorset Council GIS team.
+GIFramework Maps is a [.NET](https://dot.net) based web mapping application designed and developed by the Dorset Council GIS team.

 It is used by Dorset Council as their primary web mapping application for staff and the public.
 [You can see it running live here](https://gi.dorsetcouncil.gov.uk/dorsetexplorer).

-GIFrameworkMaps is Free and Open Source software, it uses [OpenLayers](https://openlayers.org/) and [Bootstrap](https://getbootstrap.com/), as well as many other libraries, and is licensed under the MIT licence.
+GIFramework Maps is Free and Open Source software, it uses [OpenLayers](https://openlayers.org/) and [Bootstrap](https://getbootstrap.com/), as well as many other libraries, and is licensed under the MIT licence.

 ## Bugs